HMS Herald (1824): Survey and scientific work

 Herald was converted at Sheerness to a survey ship between July 1844 and June 1845.
 At that time her armament was reduced to eight guns.
 Henry Kellett recommissioned Herald 8 February 1845 for surveying in the Pacific.
-She left Plymouth on June 26, 1845 and sailed first via Brazil to the Falkland Islands where she arrived in September.
+She left Plymouth on 26 June 1845 and sailed first via Brazil to the Falkland Islands where she arrived in September.
 They then rounded Cape Horn into the Pacific.
 Together with HMS Pandora under Lieutenant-Commander James Wood she spent three years surveying the coast of British Columbia after the Oregon boundary dispute with the United States., and on the Pacific coast of South America.

-Herald was assigned in 1848 to join the search for Sir John Franklin who had been exploring the Northwest Passage.
+Herald was assigned in 1848 to join the search for Sir John Franklin, whose ships had disappeared exploring the Northwest Passage.
 Herald sailed three times through the Bering Strait, in 1848, 1849 and 1850.
 No trace of Franklin was found.
 During this period she discovered Herald Island, in the Chukchi Sea, which Kellett named after his ship.
 In 1848 and 1849 Herald returned south in the months of the northern winter to continue surveying work in Panama, Costa Rica, and the Gulf of California.
 In October 1850, Herald left the Arctic, and sailed for home via Hawaii, Hong Kong, Singapore and the Cape of Good Hope, arriving at Spithead on 6 June 1851, thus completing a six-year circumnavigation of the globe.

-Berthold Seemann was the naturalist for most of this voyage, and wrote the main account of the expedition in two volumes as well as an illlustrated volume on the botany.
+Berthold Seemann was the naturalist for most of this voyage, and wrote the main account of the expedition in two volumes as well as an illustrated volume on the botany.
 Samson (1998) has provided a modern overview of his work, relating it to the political and economic context of the period.
 Edward Forbes subsequently published on the zoology of the expedition.